 For this particular method, it's infrequent to see an airline's credit card that offers you to spend your way up to elite status for complimentary seat upgrades and priority boarding, to name a few.

 • Delta SkyMiles Credit Cards allow you to earn Medallion Qualifying Miles (MQMs) through spending.
-One example is American Express Delta SkyMiles Reserve Card, which allows you to earn 15,000 Medallion Qualification Miles (MQMs) after you spend $30,000 in purchases on your card in a calendar year, up to four times for Delta's elite status boost.
+One example is the American Express Delta SkyMiles Reserve Card, which allows you to earn 15,000 Medallion Qualification Miles (MQMs) after you spend $30,000 in purchases on your card in a calendar year, up to four times for Delta’s elite status boost.